(623) 282-4900Contact Open 7 Days a Week

 In 3-4 months, your doctor may perform a recheck of the blood work and Cocci (Valley Fever) titer.
 Blood work will be repeated to monitor values every 4-6 months moving forward.
 Valley Fever treatment can range anywhere from 6 months to life.
 Treatment is discontinued when there are no changes in the titer (1:4 ratio or below) for 2 consecutive blood tests in conjunction with a normal CBC and globulins or one or two years with no symptoms.
 Your doctor will recommend a recheck Cocci (Valley Fever) titer in 3 months after discontinuing Fluconazole, to make sure that it is not returning.

-If you think your pet has Valley Fever, please call (623) 282-4900 immediately or click below for more info.
+If you think your pet has Valley Fever, please call 623-282-4900 immediately or click below for more info.
+Bell Parkway Veterinary Hospital in Surprise, AZ is here to provide prompt diagnosis, effective treatment, and compassionate care to help your pet recover and live a healthy, comfortable life.

 We are here to help!